Start Here

 One Thing At A Time

 I have a wandering mind, extreme curiosity and several areas of interest.
-If I don’t keep a tight leash on my mind, I jump around to the point I don’t get anything done.
+If I don’t keep a tight leash on my mind, I'll be constantly starting new courses and projects and end up not doign anything well.
 I can’t stress enough the importance of doing one thing at a time.

 I know so many clever students who have been learning for a long time and have nothing to show for.
 No portfolio, no projects, nothing.
 And doing too many things is one of the reasons.